hobbeskocha/analytics-portfolio/README.md

 **Description**:
 During a 10-week consulting engagement with Salesforce's Data & Analytics team as part of the Master of Science in Business Analytics program at the University of Washington, I conducted exploratory data analysis on 1 million customer engagement records spanning 14 months.
 Utilizing tools like Pandas, Tableau, and Excel, I segmented customers into high, medium, and low engagement groups and identified the top 5 out of 24 metrics driving engagement.
 Additionally, I performed trend analysis in Tableau to track changes in engagement levels across these segments.
 Leading an 8-person team, we presented our findings and business strategies in-person to 7 senior data scientists and analysts, contributing to future engagement-enhancing campaigns at Salesforce.

+Due to this being a consulting engagement with Salesforce, I am under an NDA and cannot share actual code and visualizations from the project.

 **Tech Stack**:
 Python (Pandas, NumPy, Matplotlib, Plotly Express), Tableau, Excel